nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 </style>

-Visual and interactive-syntax is a type of language-oriented programming that allows developers to use view and edit portions of a textual program with graphics.
-This gives you all of the benefits of a graphical programming language, while keeping all of the benefits of a purely textual language.
-Here is an example of a small network embedded in a program, next to the plain text rendering of the same program:
+Visual and interactive-syntax is a type of language-oriented programming that allows developers to use, view, and edit portions of a textual program with graphics.
+Using interactive-syntax provides the benefits of a graphical programming language, while keeping all of the benefits of a purely textual language.
+For example, the following is an example of a small network embedded in a program:

 ![Graphical network embedded in text](/img/intro-visr/visr-and-text.png)

-Because visual and interactive-syntax only exists when writing and editing programs, all of the tools involved in software development work with interactive-syntax extensions.
-For example:
+Interactive-syntax is backed by human readable code; the visual components exists purely when writing and editing code.
+This backing means all of the tools involved in software development work with interactive-syntax extensions.
+For
+example:

 * version control, such as git, works with interactive-syntax;
 * programs using interactive-syntax can be written and edited with your favorite